 Phi Alpha Theta, Alpha Omicron Mu chapter, is a professional History honor society whose mission is to promote the study of history through the encouragement of research, good teaching, publication, and the exchange of learning and ideas among historians.
 The organization seeks to bring students and teachers together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways.
-For more information contact Dr. J. Brent Morris at morrisj1@uscb.edu.
+For more information contact Dr. Robert Landrum, rlandrum@uscb.edu.